 Hi Todd, I bought my wife’s engagement ring from you about 10 years ago when I was based in England.
 I’m now coming up on an important birthday and want to get her another diamond solitaire, something ~1 carat or $5,500 range.
 Do you still supply or can you advise?
 Many thanks – Ian

-Beginning with a focus on carat weight, this 0.94 carat, H-color, SI-2 clarity, Value Select diamond from High Performance Diamonds is a good option in terms of price at $5,042.00 but it’s not going to exhibit the same amount of light return and visual performance as an ideal cut diamond, however it should be in the range of “very good” if that makes sense… It has a total depth of 59.7% and a table diameter of 60% with a crown angle of 34.5 degrees and a pavilion angle of 41.0 degrees with a thin to medium, faceted girdle and no culet.
+Beginning with a focus on carat weight, this 0.94 carat, H-color, SI-2 clarity, Value Select diamond from High Performance Diamonds is a good option in terms of price at $5,042.00 but it’s not going to exhibit the same amount of light return and visual performance as an ideal cut diamond.
+However, it should be in the range of “very good” if that makes sense… It has a total depth of 59.7% and a table diameter of 60% with a crown angle of 34.5 degrees and a pavilion angle of 41.0 degrees with a thin to a medium, faceted girdle and no culet.
 This is kind of acceptable to me because the crown angle and pavilion angle offset are “close” to my preferred range which is provided below and it gets you close to a carat in size while staying within your desired price range.

 Total depth between 59 – 61.8%